ArcanaPath

 Yes or No?

-no. The Ten of Wands leans no — not because the goal is wrong, but because the current load is unsustainable; something must be set down first.
+No. The Ten of Wands leans no — not because the goal is wrong, but because the current load is unsustainable; something must be set down first.

 Card combinations